xfischer/npgsql/edb_docs/docs/en_us/net_guide/using_plugins.rst

 -  Rawpostgis

-The plugins support the use of spatial, data/time and Json types.
+These plugins support the use of spatial, data/time and Json types.
 The following sections detail the supported frameworks and data provider installation path for these plugins.